florian-dev/locate/README.md

   --drives <drives>     restrict action to some drives (ex: '--drives
                         dE:h:Gp') ('x:' = 'x' = 'X' = 'X:')
   -x [<drives>], --exclude-drives [<drives>]
+                        do not update or use data for these drives (default:
+                        C)
-                        do not update data for these drives (default: C) -u, --updatedb        update files database before processing -l <log_file>, --log-file <log_file>
+  -u, --updatedb        update files database before processing -l <log_file>, --log-file <log_file>
                         use <log_file> as main output with utf8 encoding and